danmarksmiljoeportal/DkJord/README.md

 After the user returns to the client via the redirect URL, the application will get the authorization code from the URL and use it to request an access token.

+## 4. Manual Testing via Swagger

+You can do manual testing via Swagger, which will help you understand how to implement up against the the REST API.

+[PIC1]

+Swagger is relatively easy to use.

+Log in by clicking here:
+[PIC2]

+Then here:
+[PIC3]

+Insert username and password here:
+[PIC4]

+Close the dialog:
+[PIC5]

+Choose a method and click “Try it out”:
+[PIC6]

+For the above method, insert a valid object, e.g. paste in this:
+BOX1

+Click Execute:
+[PIC7]

+Check the response:
+[PIC8]